puid/Swift-puid/README.md

 // => "oRmcAACtHsuAIuDSsooItACHIICo_S_IHo"
 ```

-Note: `Puid` validates custom chars are unique to maximizes the entropy captured during ID generation.
+Note: `Puid` validates that the custom `chars` are unique to maximizes the entropy captured during ID generation.

 [TOC](#TOC)

 ### <a name="Randomness"></a>Randomness

 A critical aspect of random ID generation is, of course, the randomness of the IDs generated. `Puid` provides direct specification of ID randomness via the `bits` option for situations like session IDs (which are recommended to be 128-bit) or for 256-bit security tokens.
-But a more general, intuitive declaration of randomness is to consider the `total` number of IDs actually needed and assign an acceptable `risk` of repeat:
+But a more general, intuitive declaration of randomness is to explicitly specify the `total` number of IDs actually needed and assign an acceptable `risk` of repeat:

 ```swift
 let randId = try Puid(total: 1e5, risk: 1e12, chars: .safe32)